BenGOsborn/OsbornAI-Website/frontend/legal/privacy-policy.md

 <br />

 If you decide that you no longer would like us to store your data, then you make a request to have it deleted.
 You may contact us and tell us the data that you would like for us to delete, and we will clear it.
 You may not request another users data be deleted on behalf of them, and you must provide identification upon requesting the deletion of your data for the sole purpose of proving that you are who you say you are.
 It should also be noted that even if you have had your data wiped from our systems, your data will still continued to be collected when you use our site.
 You may request for your data to be deleted as many times as you wish.
+If you do not wish for us to collect your data, then you must immediately stop using any part of our site.

 <br />